Classification of metric fibrations: Abstract

 \section{Abstract}

-In this paper, we study `a fibration of metric spaces' that was originally introduced by Leinster (\cite{L3}) in the study of the {\it magnitude} and called {\it metric fibrations}.
-He showed that the magnitude of a metric fibration splits into the product of those of the fiber and the base, which is analogous to the Euler characteristic and topological fiber bundles.
-His idea and our approach is based on Lawvere's suggestion of viewing a metric space as an enriched category (\cite{La}).
-Actually, the metric fibration turns out to be the restriction of the enriched {\it Grothendieck fibrations} (\cite{Gr}) to metric spaces (\cite{A0}).
-We give a complete classification of metric fibrations by several means, which is parallel to that of topological fiber bundles.
+In this paper, we study a notion of `fibration for metric spaces', called {\it metric fibration}, that was originally introduced by Leinster \cite{L3} in the study of {\it magnitude}.
+He showed that the magnitude of a metric fibration splits into the product of those of the fiber and the base, which is analogous to the case for Euler characteristic and topological fiber bundles.
+His idea and our approach is based on Lawvere's suggestion of viewing a metric space as an enriched category \cite{La}.
+Actually, the metric fibrations are the restriction of the enriched {\it Grothendieck fibrations} \cite{Gr} to metric spaces \cite{A0}.
+We give a complete classification of metric fibrations by several means, which are parallel to those used for topological fiber bundles.
 That is, the classification of metric fibrations is reduced to that of `principal fibrations', which is done by the `1-\v{C}ech cohomology' in an appropriate sense.
-Here we introduce the notion of {\it torsors} in the category of metric spaces, and the discussions are analogous to the sheaf theory.
-Further, we can define the `fundamental group $\pi^m_1(X)$' of a metric space $X$, which is a group object in metric spaces, such that the conjugation classes of homomorphisms $\Hom(\pi^m_1(X), \G)$ corresponds to the isomorphism classes of `principal $\G$-fibrations' over $X$.
-Namely, it is classified like topological covering spaces.
+Here we introduce the notion of {\it torsors} in the category of metric spaces, and the discussions are analogous to those in sheaf theory.
+Further, we can define the `fundamental group' $\pi^m_1(X)$ of a metric space $X$, which is a group-like object in metric spaces, such that the conjugation classes of homomorphisms $\Hom(\pi^m_1(X), \G)$ corresponds to the isomorphism classes of `principal $\G$-fibrations' over $X$.
+In other words, the latter are classified like topological covering spaces.